AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->AEM 6.5.9.0 includes a new version of [AEM Forms Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#aem-65-forms-releases).
+>* AEM 6.5.9.0 includes a new version of [AEM Forms Compatibility Package](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/forms-updates/aem-forms-releases.html?lang=en#aem-65-forms-releases).
 If you are using an older version of AEM Forms Compatibility Package and updating to AEM 6.5.9.0, install the latest version of the package post installation of Forms Add-On Package.
+>* You can now develop and operate applications with [!DNL Azul Zulu] builds of [!DNL OpenJDK] for [!DNL Experience Manager Forms] OSGi deployments.

 ### Install Adobe Experience Manager Forms on JEE {#install-aem-forms-jee-installer}